 Today, I run one campaign and one campaign only: Advanced Dungeons & Dragons, by the book.
 Character stables, strict timekeeping, training time, training costs, 0 HP bed rest, segments, system shock, unnatural aging, level caps for non-humans, encumbrance, spell costs, psionics, spell research, magic item manufacturing, domain play, the whole bag.

-Three times a week, varying groups, open campaign, open table, open world, open rolls.
+Twice a week, varying groups, open campaign, open table, open world, open rolls.
 My hope is that this shared world will persist for years, even as players come and go.
 That's the dream.

 Since I returned to RPGs in 2020, I have run a few other games that went for at least a couple months.

-- A Pathfinder 2e campaign that lasted until level 10 or 12, I think.
+We started with a Pathfinder 2e campaign that lasted until level 10 or 12, I think.
 By that time, most of us had concluded that the game was definitively not for us.